Taylor-CCB-Group/BabelVR-Releases/README.md

 <img src="images/Menu_Groups.png" width="50%" height="auto">

 # Save
-Allows the saving of the scene. *Does it allow saving of the reference images*
+Provides various options for saving and exporting data.

 <img src="images/Menu_Saves.png" width="50%" height="auto">

 # Landmarks
 * Ray Based draw - the landmark will be constrained to move across the surface of the object.
 This experimental feature in theory makes it easier to position a landmark on the surface.
-* Pyramid Mesh Style - landmark will be a downward shaped pyramid, the point of which is the exact landmark position.
-The alternative is a low poly sphere.
 * Add Labels - Shows the label based on the reference file
 * Continuous Draw - Draws points continuously when the trigger is held down
-* Snap to excluder - Landmarks will follow excluders contours where available
+* Snap to excluder - Landmarks will follow excluders contours where available ===did I get rid of this?===

 <img src="images/Menu_Brushes.png" width="50%" height="auto">